open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 ## Finding Projects to Work On

-One of the first challenges you might face when getting started with open source is finding a project to contribute to.
+One of the first challenges you might face when getting learning how to contribute in open source is finding a project to contribute to.
 Here are some tips to help you discover projects that align with your interests and skills:

 1. **Browse GitHub and GitLab**: Both GitHub and GitLab host a vast number of open source projects.
 You can use their search functionality to find projects based on specific keywords, programming languages, or topics.